 Many brokers take the easy route and play it safe by using the income levels that are reported on the customer’s Notice of Assessment.
 But the NOAs don’t reflect proper income levels for non-taxable and self-employed earnings.

 Luckily, Jack and Jane had the good sense to get a second opinion.
 Had they accepted the first broker’s opinion, they probably would have panicked and put their house up for sale giving up on their dream of home ownership.

-For people approaching retirement, real estate in Ontario has proven to be a wise investment over the years.
-Other investments have done well for some, but the value of property has enjoyed an enormous boom, especially in larger cities like Toronto.
+Real estate in Ontario has proven to be a wise investment over the years.
+The value of property has enjoyed an enormous boom, especially in larger cities like Toronto.
 It’s common for people to lose money in the stock market, not so much with real estate investments.

 If you’re thinking of moving to Ontario, you can learn more about Ontario here.

 Call 800-722-7172 or use our 30 second form for a free consultation.